dannyvankooten/www.dannyvankooten.com/src/content/blog/2013-12-06-100-000-plugin-downloads-6-months-mailchimp-wordpress.md

 <h3>First lines of code</h3>
 A Dutch friend brought me flowers and my laptop - gold.
 I couldn't be more excited, after all I would have plenty of time to work on that idea I had for a new plugin.

-I started playing around (coding) and a few days later, the first version of <a href="https://www.mc4wp.com/">Mailchimp for WordPress</a> was available for download from the WordPress.org plugin repository.
-It didn't do much besides adding a sign-up checkbox to your registration and comment forms but it was enough to have users provide me with valuable feedback. :)
+I started playing around with the code and a few days later, the first version of <a href="https://www.mc4wp.com/">Mailchimp for WordPress</a> was available for download from the WordPress.org plugin repository.
+It didn't do much besides adding a sign-up checkbox to your registration and comment forms but it was enough to have users provide me with valuable feedback.

 From there, I iterated on a weekly basis, continuously improving the plugin, adding new features and smashing bugs.
 I built a premium version as well, which allowed me to spend more time on this and several other plugins.